 Drug Allergic Reaction Compensation Claims Against A GP

 When you visit your GP because you’re unwell, they have a duty of care to ensure your safety.
 This means that they should follow correct procedures when treating you.
 It also means they should use systems that are effective.
-For instance, they should have a system for recording any drugs that you are allergic to.
+For instance, they should have a system for recording any drugs to which you are allergic.
 If these systems are inadequate or aren’t used when prescribing medicines, you could receive medication that you’re allergic to.
 If that happens, you could be entitled to claim compensation for any suffering caused.

 Drug Allergic Reaction Compensation Claims Against A Hospital